zhiwenh/google-music-visualizer/README.md

-I# Audio Equalizer for Google Music
+# Audio Equalizer for Google Music

 Chrome extension that displays an audio visualizer/equalizer on Google Music.